 Deacon’s House Café is famous for their traditional Scottish porridge but I highly recommend the Salmon, which is fresh and locally sourced.
 You won’t be disappointed with the smoked salmon layered on top of free-range eggs and artisan farmhouse bread.
 Add a cup of coffee, and this will run you a meager £10 – not bad for a filling meal in a downtown location!

-With a huge array of cakes, cookies and traybakes, your sweet tooth will be satisfied as well.
+With a huge array of cakes, cookies and traybakes, your sweet tooth will be satisfied as well, which is why this is one of the best restaurants in Edinburgh Scotland.
 The sweets menu can change, based on seasonal ingredients, but the traditional Scottish shortbread and Nutella crepes are always on and are sure to please!

 Items range from £1.90 to £7.90 so you should figure about £10 per person for a full meal.
 If you are just stopping for a wee bit of a snack at teatime, the average price is about £5 per person for tea and a freshly made scone.
 Deacon’s House Café offers tasty snacks, meals and drinks in the heart of the city.
 A definite must-stop during any Edinburgh visit!